trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

 You can create your own smart contracts or use the built-in contract that the SDK provides for managing tokens in Unity projects.

-The Contract example scene shows how to deploy a copy of the built-in contract from a Unity project.
+The Contract tutorial scene shows how to deploy a copy of the built-in contract from a Unity project.

 ## The built-in contract